-Moreover, the bank will only release funds once the construction stages of the house or any form of an establishment are completed.
-When the house is completely finished, that’s the time when the loan turns into a mortgage.
+Moreover, the bank will only release funds once the construction stages of the house or any form of establishment are completed.
+When the house is finished, that’s the time when the loan turns into a mortgage.

 In any case when you decide not to do anything with the land, then it would probably be ideal not to make it as a mortgage.